Gurobi/gurobi-optimods/docs/source/mods/opf/opf_specification.rst

 This constrained is linearized through standard methods.

-Branch-switching is most often used in DCOPF only due to its additional complexity.
+Branch switching is most often used in DCOPF only due to its additional complexity.
 Still, it can be applied to an ACOPF model as well.
 Please note that introducing branch-switching greatly increases problem complexity and thus, obtaining feasible solution to branch-switching ACOPF models is very difficult.